saleor/saleor-docs/docs/api/authenticate.md

 ## Creating a JWT token

-To create a new JWT token for a user, use the `tokenCreate` mutation and provide user's credentials as the mutation input (`email` and `password`):
+To create a new JWT token for a user, use the `tokenCreate` mutation and provide the user's credentials as the mutation input (`email` and `password`):

 ```graphql
 mutation {